What Does a Physiotherapist Do? A Complete Guide for Scarborough Patients

 This comprehensive approach not only treats the immediate consequences but prevents recurrence, maintaining independence and quality of life.

-Program Development: Designing customized treatment plans, modifying existing programs based on progress, and planning discharge strategies.
+Program Development: Designing customized treatment plans and modifying existing programs based on progress.

 Also Read: When is the best time to start physiotherapy after surgery?